Berthiny/Deploying-AWS-Resources-Using-Terraform-Docker-In-Jenkins-Pipeline/README.md

 We could spin up an EC2 instance and configure Jenkins manually but to make things easier, we will just grab an AMI from the AWS Marketplace.
 There will be a small cost associated with this because of the instance type.
 Jenkins is open source and does incur a cost.

-*If you would like to install Jenkins yourself for bonus points, check out my project to install Jenkins using an Ansible Playbook.*

 Navigate to AWS Marketplace.
 Click Discover products.
 Search for “Jenkins” and select Jenkins Certified by Bitnami.